 As its name implies, a boiler distributes heat generated from boiled water or steam through your home’s hot water pipes to warm baseboards and iron radiators.
 Hot water, steam, gas, oil, hydronic air, and even wood or coal boiler systems are all options you might consider.

 On the other hand, a furnace runs on the type of heat (gas, propane or electric) that runs through your home.
 Hot air travels your home’s duct system and vents to warm your home.

 These categories break down the boiler versus furnace debate, which will help you decide which heating system is right for your home.

-Furnaces, on the other hand, are smaller and rectangular.
-Their smaller size allows them to be in more locations, such as your garage, attic or inside of a utility closet.
+Older furnaces are small and rectangular.
+Today’s newer models have tight clearances and fit in much smaller spaces—such as your garage, attic, or inside of a utility closet—without much clearance aside from what is required to remove access covers.
 Keep in mind that you should always install furnaces with at least a foot of space around every edge to keep them from overheating.

 Whether you install a water boiler or air heating system, buying a heating system for your home isn’t cheap.

 - Gas boiler prices range between $3,500–$10,000+